nhsbsa/nhsbsa-digital-playbook/src/development/dev-tests-coding-v2.md

 * __Tests should be written in a timely fashion__
   If you write tests after the production code, you may find the production code is hard to test, or not design it to be testable at all.
-  Unit tests should be written just before the production code that makes them pass.
+  Follow [Test Driven Development](#test-driven-development) (TDD) so that unit tests are written just before the production code that makes them pass.
 Production code is then designed to be tested and is simpler to test.

 ## Naming